-In addition to the usual pencils, erasers, and paper, you will need a composition book (spiral notebooks and three-ring binders will not be accepted) to use as a journal, and a highlighter.
-Your class notes should be kept in a different notebook (the type of your choosing) from your journal.
+In addition to the usual pencils, erasers, and paper, you will need an organized notebook (style of your choice: composition, three-ring binder, or spiral) to use as a journal.
+Your class notes may be kept in the same or in a different notebook.
 Please also obtain access to a stapler (This does not require buying one.
-For example, there is a stapler available for use in the library for free.); collected work on more than one page should be stapled (not clipped) before submission.
-You should also have a colored pencil or pen for denoting revisions to your journal work.
+For example, there is a stapler available for use in Eaton 113 for free.); collected work on more than one page should be stapled (not clipped) before submission.